-1.3 When Top-Up Payments Start (Birth Mother/Adopting Parent)
+1.2 When Top-Up Payments Start (Birth Mother)

-Before commencing the leave, the M&P staff member will be given the choice of receiving SEB top-up payments during the leave or after he/she has returned to work for six (6) months.
-If he/she chooses to receive top-up payments during the leave, he/she will be required to sign an agreement prior to the commencement of payments.
-If he/she does not return to work or does not remain at work for six (6) months following the leave, he/she must repay the gross amount of SEB Plan benefits received.
+Before commencing the leave, the M&P staff member will be given the choice of receiving SEB top-up payments during the leave or after she has returned to work for six (6) months.
+If she chooses to receive top-up payments during the leave, she will be required to sign an agreement prior to the commencement of payments.
+If she does not return to work or does not remain at work for six (6) months following the leave, she must repay the gross amount of SEB Plan benefits received.

-1.4 SEB Before Leave
+1.3 SEB Before Leave

-If the M&P staff member chooses to receive SEB Plan benefits during the leave, El pays a fixed percentage based on their calculation of prior insurable earnings and UBC pays the difference between the El payment and 95% of salary.
-The additional 5% of the total salary for the period he/she was receiving SEB Plan benefits is payable after he/she has returned to work for at least six (6) months.
+If the M&P staff member chooses to receive SEB Plan benefits during the leave, EI pays a fixed percentage based on their calculation of prior insurable earnings and UBC pays the difference between the EI payment and 95% of salary.
+The additional 5% of the total salary for the period she was receiving SEB Plan benefits is payable after she has returned to work for at least six (6) months.

-1.5 SEB After Leave
+1.4 SEB After Leave

-If the M&P staff member chooses to receive top-up payments after returning to work, he/she must notify Financial Services to receive the payment once the six (6) months have been completed.
-Copies of all El cheque stubs must accompany the request.
+If the M&P staff member chooses to receive top-up payments after returning to work, she must notify Financial Services to receive the payment once the six (6) months have been completed.
+Copies of all EI cheque stubs must accompany the request.

-Appendix 2 - Deferred Salary Leave Plan DEFERRED SALARY LEAVE PLAN FOR MANAGEMENT & PROFESSIONAL STAFF OF THE UNIVERSITY OF BRITISH COLUMBIA
+Appendix 2 - Deferred Salary Leave Plan

+DEFERRED SALARY LEAVE PLAN FOR

+MANAGEMENT & PROFESSIONAL STAFF OF THE UNIVERSITY OF BRITISH COLUMBIA